|

 In 1983, a combination of financial and other issues led me to go to law

 school.
-I graduated in 1986 and soon joined a fine medium size law firm
+I graduated in 1986 and immediately joined a fine medium size law firm

 the shop open (never had any other thought.).
 More recently, in May of 2002, I became